mdn/content/files/en-us/mozilla/firefox/releases/123/index.md

 ## Changes for add-on developers

 - Addition of fhe {{WebExtAPIRef("contextualIdentities.move")}} function enables items to be moved in the list of contextual identities.
-This enable extensions to customize the order in which contextual identities display in the UI ([Firefox bug 1333395](https://bugzil.la/1333395)).
+This function enables extensions to customize the order in which contextual identities display in the UI ([Firefox bug 1333395](https://bugzil.la/1333395)).

 ### Removals